 – Hostel kitchen

 It was especially difficult finding a hostel online in Otavalo, despite being on the tourist trail, only expensive hotels seem to appear in searches.
 However, my friend Liz of Where are Liz and Adrian was able to provide a great recommendation and my family loved the cottage feeling of this hostel.
-The only downside is there is no wifi but there are plenty of Internet cafes in the area and we all need to disconnect sometimes.
+The only downside was there was no wifi but that has changed and now there is free wifi.